Ed Stein (baseball): Umpire

 Stein was used as a substitute umpire for four games in his career.
 The first was on July 24, 1890.
 The second in 1894, and two more in 1896.
 In all of his games, he was the only umpire on the field.

 Post-career

+He was sheriff of Wayne County, Michigan twice, and also served two terms as treasurer of the city of Detroit.
 Stein died in his hometown of Detroit at the age of 58, and is interred at Elmwood Cemetery.